HunterXProgrammer/Tasker-mdtest-v4/README.md

 >Recently I've been getting a lot of inquiries on how to send images, videos or documents in WhatsApp using Tasker.
 Possibly with the screen off, phone locked, without unlocking, etc. Had some time to make this so here it is.

 # Details
-Contains assets that are used for running mdtest directly in Tasker, without needing Termux.
+Contains assets that are used for running Mdtest directly in Tasker, without needing Termux.

 Made for Mdtest Project V4